WuTheFWasThat/vimflowy/README.md

 Currently, the only backing data storage that has been implemented is Firebase.
 See [here](docs/storage/Firebase.md) for details on how to set this up.
-Please contact me if you are interested in other storage backings.
+Please contact the dev team if you are interested in other storage backings.

 ## NOTES FOR DEVELOPERS ##